Szumapman/PhotoShare_fastapi/README.md

 ### Links to test instance and documentation
 > [!CAUTION]
 > This is a test instance, which can be turned off or moved to another address at any time, and all data can be deleted.
-Don't give any true personal information there, or post relevant and/or private photos or images.
+Don't give any true personal information there, or upload relevant and/or private photos or images.
 Current addresses of the test instance and documentation will be published here.
 #### Here you can test the app in action (using [Swagger](https://swagger.io/) or [ReDoc](https://redocly.github.io/redoc/)):
 * [PhotoShare-fastapi-Swagger](https://divine-shaun-goit-project-3160ff2e.koyeb.app/docs#/)
 * [PhotoShare-fastapi-ReDoc](https://divine-shaun-goit-project-3160ff2e.koyeb.app/redoc)